abpframework/abp/docs/en/Community-Articles/2023-11-03-ASPNET8-authentication-and-authorization/POST.md

 **Note:** I used the `.NET 8.0.100-rc.2-**` SDK for everything in this post.

-Then replace `Program.cs` like below:
+Then replace `Program.cs` as below:

 ```csharp
 using System.Security.Claims;